rayes0/yui/README.md

   - [ ] CTRL-Z
 - [ ] Run command with temporary environment, eg: `PATH=/bin ls`
 - [ ] Run command from another directory without need for cd into it first
-- [ ] Built-in ability to time commands (eg: individual commands in pipe), and other stats

 **Editing**